expfactory/expfactory-experiments/README.md

                  440Hz_-6dBFS_.5s.mp3
                  220Hz_-6dBFS_.5s.mp3

 as the entire thing will be included in the experiment's folder (under `static/experiments/[folder-name]`), with the same structure.
-As specified above, any static files that are included with the psiturk-battery should be linked with those paths, and do not need to be included in the individual experiment folder.
+As specified above, any static files that are included with the expfactory-battery should be linked with those paths, and do not need to be included in the individual experiment folder.
 However, when linked to via the `run` variable in `config.json`, they will be checked for existence, and an error will occur if they are not found.

 #### experiment.js
 This is the main javascript file to run the experiment, typically named experiment.js.
-The name can change, but must be specified in the psiturk.json as one of the "run" variables.
+The name can change, but must be specified in the config.json as one of the "run" variables.
 Paths to images, sounds, and other files referenced in this file will be expected to follow the same pattern as above, e.g.: `static/experiment/[folder-name]/images/filename.png` `(required)`.

 #### images
 This is a folder of images that are necessary for the experiment.
 The images should be specified in the style.css, and linked relative to the experiment folder.
 When setting up the battery, they will be copied with the experiment folder in the same structure as defined in the folder, and so they are expected to be under `static/experiment/[folder-name]/images/`. `(optional)`